pierre-rouleau/pel/doc/pel-manual.rst

 Overview
 ========

-PEL is an hybrid package; it is:
+PEL is an hybrid package.
+It is:

 - an Emacs key binding documentation project
   (see `Key Bindings Documentation`_),